Your Heart Is Aging Faster Than You Think—Here's What Nobody Tells You

 Probably not.

-According to the CDC, nearly half of all American adults have some form of cardiovascular disease—and most of them don’t know it.
+According to the CDC, nearly half of all American adults have some form of cardiovascular disease—and most of them don't know it.
 Even more alarming?
-Research from the Framingham Heart Study shows that the average American’s heart is biologically seven years older than their actual age.
-That is seven years of extra wear and tear that you can’t see, can’t feel, and won’t know about until something goes very wrong.
+Research from the Framingham Heart Study shows that the average American's biological heart age is seven years older than their actual chronological age.
+If you're wondering how to calculate your biological heart age, online calculators can provide estimates based on lifestyle factors, but that extra wear and tear is something you can't see or feel until something goes very wrong.

 February is American Heart Month, and this year the message isn't about avoiding cheeseburgers.
 It's about understanding that heart disease is the number one killer globally—and it's coming for people way younger than you'd expect.